How will leaving the EU affect nature and the environment?

 - The UK to be an international leader on climate change

-- Any farming or land subsidies to be based on public good, eg improving biodiversity or better flood protection
+- Any farming or land subsidies to be based on public good, for example improving biodiversity or better flood protection

 - The UK to keep working with our European and international neighbours on our joint environmental challenges.